Ildar Rakhmatullin

 Ildar Ilhamovich Rakhmatullin (born 6 March 1986) is a Russian racing driver currently competing in the Russian Circuit Racing Series.
 He previously competed in the TCR International Series and FIA European Rallycross Championship.

 Racing career

 Rakhmatullin began his career in 1996 in karting.
-In 2007 he switched to the Russian Ice Racing Championship, he won the championship that year.
+In 2007 he switched to the Russian Ice Racing Championship, and he won the championship that year.
 In 2008 he switched to the Russian Rallycross Championship, finishing the season 4th in the championship standings.
 He switched to the FIA European Rallycross Championship in 2009, he raced in the championship up until 2013, finishing second in the championship standings in 2010 and 2013.
 In June 2015, it was announced that Rakhmatullin would make his TCR International Series debut with WestCoast Racing driving a Honda Civic TCR.